eliranwong/toolmate/package/toolmate/docs/Tool Descriptions.md

 `@append_command` Execute a system command with the previous text output appended to it

 `@append_fabric` Execute a fabric command with the previous text output appended to it

+`@append_fabric_pattern` Use a fabric pattern as chat system message with the previous text output appended to it

 `@append_instruction` Append the previous text output to a given instruction